Featured Story

 What to look for when buying sunglasses for children?

 So many parents do everything to protect their children from the sun but often forget about the eyes.
 Children's eyes are in fact very sensitive to UV radiation and therefore also sensitive to the dangers it poses.
 Studies suggest that by the age of 20 we might have already received 50 percent of our lifetime estimates of UV exposure.1 Therefore, kids should also wear sunglasses as often as possible.
-Of course, a pair of children's sunglasses must also protect against UV radiation up to 400 nanometers.
+A pair of children's sunglasses should also protect against UV radiation up to 400 nanometers.
 In addition, kids' sunglasses should be robust and fit well.
-The nearby eye care professional can provide consultation on this too.
+Your eye care professional can provide consultation on this.

 UV protection for the eyes is important at every age.